greg-olivier/docker-wp/README.md

 Webpack bundles all files in one

-# Add WP website (without Theme development config)
+# Add WP website (with Theme development config)
-* Copy docker-compose.yml & .env.sample in your project folder
+* Copy docker-compose.yml && /themes && .env.sample in your project folder
-* Delete Node block in docker-compose.yml
-* Rename .env.sample in .env, declare your ENV variables & comment WORDPRESS_THEME_NAME
+* Rename .env.sample in .env, declare your ENV variables
 * Add your vhost in /etc/hosts